Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - checking the robustness of networks, systems, or applications against the possibility of exploitation by new cyber threats. evaluating the effectiveness of remediation actions taken to improve the security of systems, networks, or applications.

-The Security Operation Center (SOC), manages the VM process by performing the following activities:
+The Security Operation Center (SOC) manages the VM process by performing the following activities:

 - defines the scope of Vulnerability Management activities.
 - contributes to planning the activities.